 Things really took off after WW2.
 With the reconstruction of the Netherlands in full force there was an enormous need for simple, functional products for the home.
 Tomado was in the perfect position to create useful items that would literally make the world a better place.

 Of the many products that Tomado produced, one design stands out as the definitive icon of the companies' celebrated legacy – the Tomado Shelving System.
 The design was an instant success and has since become a national treasure, even gracing it's own postage stamp.

 The Tomado Shelving System is the culmination of a desire to produce simple, elegant and functional products.
 It was realised through the talented direction of Adriaan Dekker the Head of Technical Design.

-On its release in 1958, the design was an instant success, quickly embraced by aspiring modern homes throughout the Netherlands.
+On its release in 1958, the string like design was an instant success, quickly embraced by aspiring modern homes throughout the Netherlands.
 It was the perfect product, a beautifully designed and affordable wall shelf with modular functionality.

 The shelves had an interesting history before their official release.
 In 1951, Mr Van Mierens, an employee of Tomado, sketched out a design for a wire framed modular bookshelf.
 This design then sat in a desk drawer for close to seven years.

 In 1958, Adriaan Dekker discovered the shelving sketches and made small improvements in proportions and materials to create the final design.
 The original version had wooden shelves with hooks that attached to the uprights, these were updated by a folded, pressed steel version on the final design.